 Beyond the basic cost of materials and installation, some extra expenses can pop up during your fencing project.
 Knowing about these upfront helps you budget accurately and avoid surprises.

-Permits, Regulations & Zoning
+Permits, Regulations, and Zoning

 Before you even start digging, check with your local building department about necessary permits.
 Most areas require permits for fence installation, and failing to secure one can lead to fines.
 Factor the permit cost into your budget.
 Also, research local zoning regulations.
 These rules often dictate fence height, materials, and placement, impacting your design choices and potentially increasing project costs.

-Site Prep & Property Lines
+Site Prep and Property Lines

 Getting your property ready for a new fence can also add to the project’s bottom line.
 Clearly marking your property lines is crucial.
 Consider hiring a surveyor if you’re unsure about the exact boundaries.
 This prevents disputes with neighbors and ensures your fence is correctly positioned.
 Preparing your yard might involve removing existing landscaping, trees, or debris, which can mean added costs for removal services.
 Contact your local utility companies to mark underground lines before any digging begins.
 This prevents accidental damage and costly repairs.